Benchmark Dose Software (BMDS) - Version 3.0

 - ten Berge model, which has been superseded by EPA’s categorical regression software CatReg; CatReg has the same functionality but with added features and options

-These models are not maintained or supported by EPA at this time, but can be accessed in the archival BMDS 2.7.
+These models are not maintained or supported by EPA at this time, but can be accessed in BMDS 2.7.
+BMDS 2.7 is no longer maintained or supported, but BMDS 2.7 materials are available for historic or research purposes.